Styles and themes

 The second way to apply a style is to select the component or data visualization on the canvas, click Styles in the toolbar, and then click Apply Style.

 2.3.
 Styles for data visualizations

-Styles should be applied only to compatible data visualization types.
+Styles are applied only to compatible data visualization types.
 For example:

-- Reports and scorecards include some specialized versions of charts that are not compatible with regular chart styles.
-Sparkline, Data Bar, and Horizontal Plot have their own preconfigured styles that include the typical absence of visible axes.
-These are kept separate from regular charts so that you can create themes that can apply separate styles to data bars and bar charts without turning one into the other.
+Sparkline, Data Bar, and Horizontal Plot are specialized versions of charts in reports and scorecards, which are not compatible with regular charts.
+These have their own preconfigured styles that include the typical absence of visible axes.
+They are kept separate from regular charts so that you can create themes that can apply styles to data bars and bar charts without turning one into the other.

 A theme is a collection of existing styles, which you can apply all at once to a view such as a dashboard or report.

 3.1.
 Create a theme

 To create a theme, click Create Theme in the toolbar.